 How many treatments are required?

-Most clients will require around 6 treatments per area.
+Most clients will require around 6 treatments per area though some will require more.
 The exact number will depend on each individual person’s skin type, hair color and texture, and the area being treated.
 Laser hair removal treatments are most effective at destroying the hair follicle when it is in its active growth stage (anagen) as follicles do not contain enough pigment (melanin) to be neutralized during other phases.
 Since each hair can be at a different stage in the cycle, several treatments must be performed to effectively target the majority of hair follicles in the treatment area.
-The amount of time hair is in growth phase (anagen) is different in different parts of your body, e.g. on your head 2 or more years (thus longer hair), on your face 4-6 weeks, body 6-8 weeks and legs 10 weeks or more.
+The amount of time hair is in growth phase (anagen) is different in different parts of your body, e.g. on your head 2 or more years (thus longer hair), on your face 4-6 weeks, body and legs 6-8 weeks.
 The period of time hair is in the anagen stage is used by us to determine how many weeks between each laser treatment (so we get the maximum growing hairs each treatment).